Why Traditional SEO Fails in AI Search?

 3. Why AI Search Breaks the SEO Model

-That selection is based on:
+This selection is typically based on:

-- Contextual completeness
+Contextual completeness of the information

-- Entity clarity
+Entity clarity and structured meaning

-- Factual confidence
+Factual confidence across multiple references

 4. The Zero-Click Reality and Its Impact